-- A. Completed e-Record and manual that includes: Activity 1 page 11; Activity 2 page 12; Record pages 13-14; Meal Report pages 15-16 with emphasis in your story about your accomplishments presented in a sturdy binder/notebook.
+A. Completed e-Record and manual that includes: Activity 1 page 11; Activity 2 page 12; Record pages 13-14; Meal Report pages 15-16 with emphasis in your story about your accomplishments presented in a sturdy binder/notebook.

-- B. Include the following information on the Foods and Nutrition page:

 - 1. Foods prepared

-- Number of times
+- 2. Number of times

-- 3. Special Concerns
+- 3. Special concerns

-- C. A food product with recipe representative of the cultural or ethnic group within the United States that you selected. - D. Exhibit will be evaluated on the quality of content in the e-Record and manual activities (50 percent) and the quality of the food product (50 percent).
+C. A food product with recipe representative of the cultural or ethnic group within the United States that you selected.

+D. Exhibit will be evaluated on the quality of content in the e-Record and manual activities (50 percent) and the quality of the food product (50 percent).